gurleensethi/LiteUtilities/README.md

 Support
 ======

-The primary purpose of this library is to speed up development process by removing boilerplate code, so if you have and idea or a new feature that meets the requirement and enhances the library as a whole or you found a bug in the existing code please open an [issue](https://github.com/gurleensethi/LiteUtilities/issues/new), it is much appreciated.
+The primary purpose of this library is to speed up development process by removing boilerplate code, so if you have any idea or a new feature that meets the requirement and enhances the library as a whole or you found a bug in the existing code please open an [issue](https://github.com/gurleensethi/LiteUtilities/issues/new), it is much appreciated.

 License
 ======